IG Low Volatility Portfolio – Income Balanced Series F

 IG Low Volatility – Income Balanced generated a positive return this quarter on the backdrop of strong global equity performance.

-Among equities, the Mackenzie IG Low Volatility Canadian Equity Pool, the IG Mackenzie European Equity Fund and the Mackenzie Canadian Dividend Fund were top contributors to performance.
-The Mackenzie IG Low Volatility Canadian Equity Pool was the largest contributor, outperforming its benchmark, due to strong security selection in the materials and consumer discretionary sectors, as well as overweight positions in health care and materials.
-The IG Mackenzie European Equity Fund was the second-largest contributor, benefiting from strong selections in health care and consumer discretionary sectors, though it modestly trailed its benchmark due to an underweight position in financials and selection in information technology sectors.
-The Mackenzie Canadian Dividend Fund also contributed positively, led by strength in industrials and information technology holdings.
+Among equities, the Mackenzie IG Low Volatility Canadian Equity Pool and the Mackenzie Canadian Dividend Fund were top contributors to performance.
+The Mackenzie IG Low Volatility Canadian Equity Pool was the largest contributor, outperforming its benchmark due to strong security selection in the materials and consumer discretionary sectors, as well as overweight positions in information technology.
+The Mackenzie Canadian Dividend Fund was the second-largest contributor, benefiting from strong selection in the industrials and utilities sectors.
+It also benefited from an overweight position in the energy sector and an underweight position in information technology.
+The portfolio also exited its position in the Mackenzie Bluewater Canadian Growth Fund and reduced exposure to select holdings.

-Market outlook: a focus on fundamentals amid market uncertainty
+Market outlook: focus on fundamentals amid market uncertainty

 To discuss your investment strategy, speak to your IG Advisor.